Dandie Dinmont Terrier

 is always wise, as play between dogs and children can be unpredictable.

-However, regular exercise is recommended.
+However, regular exercise is still a needed daily event.

 Dandie Dinmont Terrier: A Complete and Reliable Handbook